Midnight Black Friday start likely to become norm

-Earlier than ever store openings at Macy's Inc, Target Corp and Best Buy Inc this year were such hits with shoppers that their midnight start on Black Friday will likely become the norm.
+Nov 25 Earlier than ever store openings at Macy's Inc (M.N), Target Corp (TGT.N) and Best Buy Inc (KSS.N) this year were such hits with shoppers that their midnight start on Black Friday will likely become the norm.

 Macy's said about 10,000 people thronged its Manhattan flagship at midnight on Thursday, while a Best Buy store in Union, New Jersey, had people lined up for hours before.